vierge-noire/cakephp-fixture-factories/README.md

 based on the associations defined in your models.

 ### Factory
-A factory is a class that extends the `TestFixtureFactories\Factory`.
+A factory is a class that extends the `CakephpFixtureFactories\Factory`.
 It should implement the following two methods:
 * `getRootTableRegistryName()`  which indicates the model that the factory will use to buld its fixtures;
 * `setDefaultTemplate()`  which sets the default configuration of each entity created by the factory.